University of Dallas: Research

+Periodicals

-The student newspaper is The University News, published weekly on Wednesdays both in-print and online.
-The yearbook, first published in 1957, is The Crusader.
+The student weekly newspaper is The Cor Chronicle.
+The yearbook, first published in 1957, is titled The Crusader.
 Ramify, the official journal of the Braniff Graduate School of Liberal Arts, has been published since 2009.
 OnStage Magazine has been operated by the Drama Department since 2016.
-The Mockingbird, a student-ran and student-funded publication, began monthly printing in September 2020.
+The Mockingbird, a student-run and student-funded publication, began printing in 2020.
 Since 2011, the Phi Beta Kappa liberal arts honor society has published the University Scholar once a semester to showcase essays, short stories, poems, and scientific abstracts of the university's undergraduates.

-The Office of Advancement publishes Tower Magazine for alumni on a twice yearly basis, usually in Summer and in Winter.

-Residence life

-On campus residency is required of all students who have not yet attained senior status or who are under 21 and are not married, not a veteran of the military, or who do not live with their parents or relatives in the Dallas–Fort Worth area.
-These requirements change from year to year depending upon the size of the incoming freshman class; for instance, in 2009, all students with senior credit standing were required to live off campus.
-Freshmen live in traditional single-sex halls, while upperclassmen live either in the University's co-ed dormitory or off-campus.

-There are five traditional halls for freshmen students.
-Jerome, Augustine and Gregory halls are all-female halls.
-These halls were last renovated in 1998, 1995, and 2014 respectively.
-Theresa and Madonna halls are all-male halls.
-These halls were renovated in 2000 and 1999 respectively.
-Clark Hall is the only co-ed dormitory and was built in 2010.
-The final hall is O'Connell Hall.
-Renovated in 2010, O'Connell Hall housing is based upon campus population housing needs for any given year.
-This hall may house new students, continuing students or a combination of both by floor if necessary.

 Tuition

-The cost of attendance for the University of Dallas is dependent on the student's commuter status.
-For an on-campus student, the cost of attendance for the 2019–2020 school year is $59,600.
-For an off-campus resident in Texas, the cost of attendance for the 2019–2020 school year is $55,640.
-For a student living with parents or relatives, the cost of attendance for the 2019–2020 school year is $51,340.
+For an on-campus student, the cost of attendance for the 2019–2020 school year was $59,600.
+For an off-campus resident in Texas, the cost of attendance for the 2019–2020 school year was $55,640.
+For a student living with parents or relatives, the cost of attendance for the 2019–2020 school year was $51,340.

-Criticism

-The University of Dallas was criticized for a 2015 commencement ceremony in which speaker L. Brent Bozell III attributed the "destruction of the family" to gay marriage, saying that paganism and gay acceptance constituted anti-Christian bigotry taking over America.
-The Princeton Review ranked the university as the 15th most LGBT-unfriendly school in the United States.
+Arts

+Drama

+Patrick and Judy Kelly built up the UD drama program beginning in 1972.
+The first productions were in a former cafeteria, which after adaptations was named the Margaret Jonsson Theater.
+As part of the opening festivities in November of 1972, actor Charles Siebert held a speech.
+Patrick Kelly directed sixty productions in over forty years at the university.
+Students Peter MacNichol and Christopher Evan Welch went on to successful acting careers.
+Patrick Kelly retired in 2009, but later directed Pinter's The Birthday Party at Dallas's Undermain Theatre.